RazrFalcon/tiny-skia/README.md

 The problem is that Skia doesn't support dynamic CPU detection.
 So by enabling AVX2 you're making the resulting binary non-portable, since you need a Haswell processor or newer.<br>
-Right now, `tiny-skia` supports only SSE2 instructions and relies on autovectorization.
+Right now, `tiny-skia` directly supports only SSE2 instructions and relies on autovectorization for newer one.

 Skia also supports ARM NEON instructions, which are unavailable in a stable Rust at the moment.
 Therefore a default scalar implementation will be used instead on ARM and other non-x86 targets.

 Accounting all above, `tiny-skia` is 20-100% slower than "a Skia built for a generic x86_64 CPU".
+Which still makes if faster than `cairo` in many cases.

 We can technically use the `SkRasterPipeline` directly, to achive the same performance as Skia has.
 But it means that we have to complicate our build process quite a lot.